UWPCE-PythonCert/IntroToPython-2014/_sources/session05.txt

     * But it's all good stuff.

-    * I want time to go over it in class.
+    * I'll take time to go over it in class.

 Homework review